 1. ProjectManager

 ProjectManager is online project and portfolio management software that tops our list for its incredibly rich project data, competitive pricing and compatibility with Mac.
-This MS Project alternative helps you plan and schedule projects while delivering real-time updates with live dashboards and powerful reporting tools to continuously improve analysis and performance.
+This is an excellent Microsoft Project alternative because it helps you plan and schedule projects while delivering real-time updates with live dashboards and powerful reporting tools to continuously improve analysis and performance.
 And there’s a free 30-day trial so you can try it out, risk-free.

 Award-winning Gantt Charts for Precise Project Schedules